brlin-tw/GNU-Bash-Shell-Script-Template/README.markdown

 * **MILIMALISTIC**
   If you want it more simpler and don't mind recreating a few more wheels.
 * **FULL**
-  Hundreds of lines of support code, including additionl features like:
+  Hundreds of lines of support code, including additional features like:
   * Stacktrace printing
   * Multiple installation configuration support: Standalone/SHC/FHS, conforming to the [Flexible Software Installation Specification](https://github.com/Lin-Buo-Ren/Flexible-Software-Installation-Specification)
   * Utility functions like `meta_util_array_shift`